TBearCuff/demo-qt/README.md

-# demo-qt
+# Qt demos
-A repository of Qt demos
+A repository of Qt demos.
+I created this repository to share some of my samples of Qt.